-5th Generation P443 and P446 models cover the digital input and output options of 4th Generation P443/5 single breaker and P544/6 dual breaker versions.
+5th Generation P84 models cover the digital input and output options of 4th Generation P841 single and dual breaker versions.

-P44 models are available in 40TE/60TE/80TE case sizes, whereas previous P443-6 models only offered 60/80TE.
+An IEC 61850-9-2LE option is included for P84 single and dual breaker models, which was previously only available on the P841 2CB models.
+P84 models are available in 40TE/60TE/80TE case sizes, whereas previous models only offered 60/80TE.

-In the P44 Cortec a new order option is also included to select subcylce 1/3 pole tripping transmission distance protection or non subcycle subtransmission/distribution distance protection with 3 Pole tripping only.
-The non subcycle distance protection aligns with the distance protection in the 4th Generation P445 model.
-Rear communication port protocol is selectable in the settings, so there is no Cortec option.
+The rear communication port protocol is selectable in the settings, so there is no Cortec option.
 For 4th Generation this was required as an order option.